 Jim Stanton was aghast!
 He had just invited me along to a rock concert in Oklahoma City and I had immediately accepted.
 Now he was exclaiming: Don’t say that!
 Don’t say you don’t know who Chuck Berry is!

 My motto in Apache was I only say yes to all invitations to travel.
-Only got a year, gotta go everywhere!
+Only YES!
+Yes please!
+I only have one short year; Gotta go everywhere!
 His follow-up questions had forced me to admit my ignorance.

 But I was willing to learn, I had a ball and I have been a Chuck Berry fan ever since!